The most common treatments for Achilles tendonitis are rest, physical therapy, and, in some cases, prescription NSAIDs.

 Inadequate warm-ups and stretching before exercise

 In a physical exam, the healthcare professional will look for swelling and tenderness.
-The doctor will test for localized tendon pain by gently squeezing areas of the tendon with the foot in different positions.
-The doctor may also squeeze the calf muscle to test for tendon rupture.
-The range of heel motion will be tested and the doctor may want to observe gait.
+The provider will test for localized tendon pain by gently squeezing areas of the tendon with the foot in different positions.
+They may also squeeze the calf muscle to test for tendon rupture.
+The range of heel motion will be tested, and the provider may want to observe gait.

-An X-ray, ultrasound, MRI (magnetic resonance imaging), or CT scan may be used to rule out other conditions, such as Achilles tendinosis or Achilles tendon rupture.
+An X-ray, ultrasound, or MRI (magnetic resonance imaging) may be used to rule out other conditions, such as Achilles tendinosis or Achilles tendon rupture.

 Tendons heal very slowly, particularly the Achilles tendon.
 Treatment may last three to six months before the tendon returns to full functionality.
 Achilles tendonitis treatment aims to reduce the risk of further injury, manage the pain, and return the tendon to normal function.
-The most common treatment to achieve these goals is to rest and exercise.
-Orthotics can help maintain proper ankle alignment, and over-the-counter medications can help control pain and swelling.
+The most common treatment to achieve these goals is to rest, exercise, and undergo physical therapy.
+Orthotics can help maintain proper ankle alignment, and prescription or over-the-counter medications can help control pain and swelling.

-Achilles tendonitis will heal on its own with activity reduction (called relative rest), footwear changes, calf massage, icing, elevation, and compression.
+Achilles tendonitis will typically improve on its own with activity reduction (called relative rest), footwear changes, calf massage, icing, elevation, and compression.

 The gold standard for Achilles tendon treatment is a daily regimen of eccentric exercises along with other conservative therapies.
 Eccentric exercises and stretching gradually increase the ability of the tendon to handle loads.
-They include standing on tiptoes, heel lifts, heel drops, and stretches, all while supporting the body’s weight against a wall.
+Your healthcare provider may refer you to a physical therapist who can recommend exercises that are appropriate for you.
+Common exercises include standing on tiptoes, heel lifts, heel drops, and stretches, all while supporting the body’s weight against a wall.
 An eccentric exercise program typically takes three to six months to complete.

 The pain and swelling of Achilles tendonitis can be relieved by over-the-counter NSAIDs (nonsteroidal anti-inflammatory drugs) and other pain relievers, such as acetaminophen.
-For more debilitating tendon pain, a doctor may inject a corticosteroid to provide rapid symptom relief.
+For more debilitating tendon pain, a healthcare provider may recommend prescription-strength NSAIDs.

 Support devices can significantly help the tendon healing process.
 A podiatrist can help design custom orthotics that can significantly reduce Achilles tendon pain by keeping the Achilles tendon from twisting when walking or standing.
 Ankle braces support proper foot and ankle alignment when walking, sitting, or standing.
 Support socks not only help maintain ankle alignment but also stimulate blood flow to the tendon.
 Finally, night splints immobilize the ankle during sleep.

-If conservative treatment doesn’t work, orthopedic specialists will try extracorporeal shockwave therapy (ESWT) to ease pain and help restore the tendon’s functionality.
-ESWT sends a high-energy sound wave at the tendon and may work by killing nerves in the tendon.
+If conservative treatment doesn’t work, orthopedic specialists may try extracorporeal shockwave therapy (ESWT) to ease pain and help restore the tendon’s functionality.
+ESWT sends a high-energy sound wave to the tendon to promote healing, but more research is needed on its effectiveness.

 Medications are only used to reduce pain and swelling caused by Achilles tendonitis.
 No medication cures Achilles tendonitis or speeds up the healing process.

 Achilles tendonitis medications relieve pain and swelling.
-If a patient can achieve sufficient pain relief from activity modification, icing, and support devices, then the best medication is no medication at all.
-If not, the most commonly used medications for Achilles tendonitis pain relief are over-the-counter NSAIDs, but there is no “best” medication for Achilles tendonitis.
+If a patient can achieve sufficient pain relief from activity modification, icing, and support devices, then medication may not be needed.
+If more pain relief is required, the most commonly used medications for Achilles tendonitis pain relief are over-the-counter or prescription NSAIDs.

 Achilles tendonitis medications have several side effects that can vary based on the type of medication.
 This is not a complete list of possible side effects, so you should consult with a healthcare professional if you have concerns about possible side effects or drug interactions.

-For the first few days after a diagnosis of Achilles tendonitis, or during the day or two following a flare-up, the standard home remedy is RICE: Rest, Ice, Compression, and Elevation.
+For the first few days after a diagnosis of Achilles tendonitis, or during a flare-up, the standard home remedy is RICE: Rest, Ice, Compression, and Elevation.

-Pain and swelling can be managed by applying ice packs or massaging the tendon area with ice.
-Discontinue icing the tendon three days after the pain and swelling first start.
+Pain and swelling can be managed by applying ice packs or massaging the tendon area with ice for up to 20 minutes, as needed.
+Ice is typically most helpful in the first few days.

-Use a compression bandage, tape, or ankle brace to limit the movement of the ankle and maintain proper alignment of the foot and ankle.
-There are several compression devices specifically made for Achilles tendonitis such as compression sleeves and support socks.
+Use a compression bandage, tape, or ankle brace to limit the movement of the ankle and support healing.
+There are several compression devices specifically made for Achilles tendonitis, such as compression sleeves and support socks.
+Your healthcare provider may be able to supply one that is appropriate for you.

-For the first few days, elevate the foot to the level of the chest.
-This helps drain blood from the foot and reduce swelling.
+For the first few days, elevate the foot to the level of the chest to help reduce swelling.

 The Achilles tendon requires exercise to rebuild strength and flexibility.
-Stretching and progressive eccentric exercises are the gold standard treatment for Achilles tendonitis.
-Heel raises, heel drops, and standing on tiptoes while supporting your weight against a wall are the proven way to come back from a swollen Achilles tendon.
+Stretching and progressive eccentric exercises are helpful treatments for Achilles tendonitis.
+Heel raises, heel drops, and standing on tiptoes while supporting your weight against a wall are some helpful exercises.

 “Relative rest” is the standard therapy for Achilles tendonitis in the weeks or months it takes for the tendon to heal.
-Activities that strain on the tendon, twist the tendon, or throw the foot out of alignment should be carefully avoided and only gradually reintroduced.
+Activities that strain the tendon, twist the tendon, or throw the foot out of alignment should be carefully avoided and only gradually reintroduced.
 Relative rest may mean walking rather than running or swimming rather than tennis.
-Only gradually increase activities over the next few weeks.
+Start with lower-impact exercise, and only gradually increase activities over the next few weeks.
 Dial activities back if pain or swelling flares up again.

 Tendons heal very slowly.
-This is especially true of the Achilles tendonitis because it tends to get injured in a location that receives poor blood flow.
-On average, most people should recover full function and range of motion in three months, but the condition could drag on for as long as six months.
+This is especially true of Achilles tendonitis because it tends to get injured in a location that receives poor blood flow.
+On average, most people improve within a few months, with full recovery taking three to six months or even longer.

 The Achilles tendon requires exercise and use to recover from Achilles tendonitis.
 Low-impact exercises such as walking, swimming, or riding a bicycle help the tendon recover its full function.
 Let pain be the guide.
 If walking hurts the tendon, then switch to an activity that puts less strain on the tendon, such as swimming or aquatic exercise.
 For Achilles tendonitis, if there’s pain, there’s no gain.